-Issues related to freedom of expression and privacy pose a high risk to users of telecom services globally.
-Such risks include mass surveillance, network shutdowns, localization of mobile devices and blocking or restriction of certain content.
-Through legislation and decisions from authorities, states define the scope of surveillance of communications and limitations to the free flow of information.
-We foresee that freedom of expression will become increasingly important as legislators seek additional surveillance measures to fight crime and terrorism.
+Issues related to freedom of expression and surveillance privacy pose a high risk to users of telecom services globally.
+Risks include mass surveillance, network shutdowns, localization of mobile devices and blocking or restriction of certain content.
+Today, there is an increasing trend of policymakers introducing surveillance measures to fight crime, terrorism, hate speech and more – measures that can potentially limit the freedom of expression and privacy of users.

-The work is governed by the Group Policy – Freedom of Expression in Telecommunications, the Guiding Principles – Telecommunications Industry Dialogue on Freedom of Expression and Privacy and the UN Guiding Principles for Business and Human Rights.
+This focus area is governed by the Group Policy – Freedom of Expression & Surveillance Privacy, the GNI Principles on Freedom of Expression and Privacy and the UN Guiding Principles for Business and Human Rights.

-We publish a Law Enforcement Disclosure Report which covers statistics on requests from the police and other authorities (‘transparency reporting’), links to national laws that provide governments with direct access to information about our customers and their communication without having to request information from Telia Company, as well as further information on ‘unconventional requests’.
+We periodically publish a Law Enforcement Disclosure Report which covers statistics on requests from the police and other authorities (‘transparency reporting’), links to national laws that provide governments with direct access to information about our customers and their communication without having to request information from Telia Company as well as laws on mandatory data retention for law enforcement purposes, and also further context on ‘unconventional requests’.